-How could my parents give me something they themselves didn’t have?
-How could they give me love when they themselves didn’t receive enough love?
+How could my parents give me something they didn’t have?
+How could they shower me with love when they didn’t receive enough love?
 How could they teach me something they didn’t even know?

 We cannot give what we do not have.

-I’ve become aware and now know that my parents simply didn’t know any better.
+I’ve become aware and now know that my parents just didn’t know any better.
 They did the best they could.
 The best they knew how.
 Like the rest of us do.

 We all do the best we can, in whatever way we know how, with whatever capacities, abilities or limitations we have, at any given time.
 Knowing this helped me in my forgiveness process.

 It isn’t meant to justify or give excuses for my parents’ lack of parenting skills.
-I’ve come to know all these simply as part of my youth.
+I’ve come to know all these as part of my youth, my growing up years, and even early adulthood.
 And they have formed part of my truth.

 “You cannot put a spiritual band-aid on a psychological wound.”

-These were the words of the facilitator of the Reparenting the Child Within workshop, where I first encountered my little Nadine in 1999, and I became aware of how extremely wounded she is.
+These were the words of Harriet Hormillosa, the facilitator of the Reparenting the Child Within workshop that I attended in 1999.
+It is where I first encountered my little Nadine, and I became aware of how extremely wounded she is.
 The words rang so true to me.

-Yet I also learned that it’s only my adult self that can fully comprehend the concept.
-My wounded inner child simply cannot.
+Yet I also learned that it’s only my adult self who can fully comprehend the concept.
+My wounded inner child cannot.